Complete Guide to Ilha Grande, Brazil

 Camping on Ilha Grande

-There are many campgrounds within the town of Abraao (the main town of Ilha Grande) and some also walking distance from town.
-Some of these campgrounds have websites but many do not.
+There are many campgrounds within the town of Abraão (the main town of Ilha Grande) and some also walking distance from town just on the outskirts.
+Some of these campgrounds have websites, but many do not.

 Camping is a good option if you can stand the heat, get the right campsite, and have good gear as it is much cheaper than most of the accommodation on the island (especially if you already have a tent and sleeping bag.)